extronomist/jenkmon/README.md

 -----
 Jenkmon uses the Jenkins remote api to get the necessary information.
 The remote api is described here [Jenkins Remote API](https://wiki.jenkins-ci.org/display/JENKINS/Remote+access+API).
-Further more org-mode is used to display job infos.
+Further more org-mode is used to display job infos (ci-server and jobs are displayed as urls).

     ==============